Friday, September 30, 2011

 Review

 From start to finish, SPEED was a full-throttle action sensation.
-It features the well-talented performances of Keanu Reeves, Dennis Hopper and Sandra Bullock and excellent direction by Jan de Bont.
+It features the well-talented performances of Keanu Reeves, Dennis Hopper and Sandra Bullock, with excellent direction by Jan de Bont.
 It is a thrilling blockbuster movie where it is hero vs. villain as the hero has a certain amount of time to disarm a bomb in a bus, and the villain sits back and devises evil plans to cause havoc and destruction.
 The stunt performances were extraordinary in a limitless spectacle, especially considering the age of this feature and the limited technology that existed when it was released.

 With the exclusion of the bus jump scene, which is proven theoretically as poor physics, the bus clearly could not have cleared a jump of that length, given its weight and size.
 That explains some of that Hollywood magic.